adrian-dip/boost/README.md

 |/thread|854|706|
 |Do you want to find out?|196|238|

+Content with a cosine similarity of 0.85 or more made up almost 3% of the dataset!
+No wonder the model gets confused.

 Longer comments have higher accuracy, but it's only a couple of percentage points and negligible when the number of words > 15.